lzty/zpacker/README.md

 # ZPacker is a lightweight data serialization & deserialization toolkit
 It designed for scenarios that data must be persistent but modern data interchange types are not present

-It is lightweight, non third-party dependencies and header only, can easily to integrate with existing projects that written by C++
+It is lightweight, no third-party dependencies and header only, can easily to integrate with existing projects that written in C++

 It served for my private project "Zeus DLP System" for almost a year, it now comes public for guys who needs it